PISAresearch/pisa/12-watchtower-API.md

 The transport protocol to be used is purposely ommited.
 Piggybacking on top of the Lightning transport protocol as well other approaches such as interfaces over HTTP can be used to establish the connection.

-## Sending / receiving appointments
+## Sending and receiving appointments

 Once both client and server have agreed on common modes of operation, the client can start sending appointments to the server.